motheblackcat/lk/README.md

 Known Bugs / Things to check:

+- Reintroduce jump attack specific animation
 - Sounds levels needs to be adjusted (music too low, some sfx too high)
-- Jump animation from anystate prevent attack animation from being fully played during a jump
 - Attack sound played with no animation when spamming (check if attack is registered)
 - Warning on animation param "watch" on npcs
 - Check audio logic for enemies "Destroy (gameObject, source.clip.length)"